 He was captured thanks to his brother David Kaczynski, who after reading the 50 page 'Unabomber Manifesto', drew parallels to letters he found written by Ted to newspapers twenty years previously using similar phrases and ideas.

-Ted Kaczynski's handcrafted bombs claimed their first main casualty, when John Hauser, a Captain in the Air Force was partially blinded in one eye and lost four fingers when receiving a mailed bomb in 1985.
-Hugh Scrutton who owned a California computer store, in 1985 became the first fatality of the bombing campaign, followed by Thomas J Mosser an advertising executive in 1994 and Gilbert P Murray in 1995, president of a lobbyist timber industry group.
+Theodore Kaczynski claimed his first main casualty, when John Hauser, a Captain in the Air Force was partially blinded in one eye and lost four fingers when receiving a mailed bomb in 1985.
+Hugh Scrutton who owned a California computer store, in 1985, became the first fatality of the bombing campaign, followed by Thomas J. Mosser (an advertising executive) in 1994 and Gilbert P. Murray in 1995, who was the president of a lobbyist timber industry group.

-The Zodiac link is based around his high intelligence, having acquired a PhD in mathematics from the University of Michigan, plus he excelled in geometry and calculus having taught courses at the University of California, Berkeley where he was an assistant professor of mathematics.
-Therefore the concept of radians and map coordinates used in the Zodiac letters would be well within the capability of Theodore Kaczynski.
+The Zodiac link is based around his high intelligence, having acquired a PhD in mathematics from the University of Michigan, plus he excelled in geometry and calculus having taught courses at the University of California, Berkeley in 1967 where he was an Assistant Professor of Mathematics.
+Therefore, the concept of radians and map coordinates used in the Zodiac letters would be well within the capability of Theodore Kaczynski.

 His interest in coding and knowledge of bomb making equipment are two of the main reasons people look into Theodore Kaczynski as a possible Zodiac suspect.

-However he has never been linked through DNA, fingerprinting or handwriting analysis, plus he was living in Lombard, Illinois during key Zodiac timelines, plus he, or his copious quantities of literature have never referred to any of the known Zodiac crimes, despite the fact he has little to lose after receiving his heavy prison sentence, from which in all likelihood he will never see the light of day again.
+However, he has never been linked through DNA, fingerprinting or handwriting analysis, plus he was living in Lombard, Illinois during key Zodiac timelines.
+In addition, he or his copious quantities of literature have never referred to any of the known Zodiac crimes, despite the fact he has little to lose after receiving his heavy prison sentence, from which he undoubtedly will never see the light of day again.
 He has since been cleared as a suspect by most people, including the FBI and San Francisco Police Department.

 1966 October 30th-The Cheri Jo Bates Murder